-The School & Community Relations office produces and oversees multimedia communications and events including:
+The Communications & Community Relations office produces and oversees multimedia communications and events, including:

-- The U-46 website at u-46.org. - A bilingual parent e-newsletter and the Superintendent's Weekly Message to staff. - The District's official social media accounts, including Facebook, Twitter, LinkedIn, and YouTube. - Like and follow us on Facebook and Twitter at School District U-46 - Follow us on Twitter @sdu46 - Subscribe to our YouTube channel @schooldistrictu46 - Videos featuring Districtwide initiatives and programs. - The U-46 mobile app, which offers students, parents, and community members direct links to our District and schools' websites, highlighted stories, calendars, lunch menus, and more. - Download the SDU46 app via Google Play or the App Store - Districtwide emails and texts about programs, events, and emergencies. - Publications including The Annual Report. - Public events, town halls and forums. - Our online customer service tool, Let's Talk!
-This tool, located on each school's and the District's homepage, invites parents, students, staff, and community members to submit questions and comments that are routed to the appropriate team members who will receive automatic notifications and reminders.
-This online tool allows the District to measure the timelines and satisfaction of our responses from each department and school.
+- The U-46 website at u-46.org. - U-46 Engage, a bilingual parent e-newsletter, and the Superintendent's Weekly Message to staff. - The District's official social media accounts on Facebook, Instagram, LinkedIn, and YouTube. - Like and follow us on Facebook and LinkedIn at School District U-46 - Follow us on Instagram @sdu46\official - Subscribe to our YouTube channel @schooldistrictu46 - Videos featuring Districtwide initiatives and programs. - The U-46 mobile app, which offers students, parents, and community members direct links to our District and schools' websites, highlighted stories, calendars, lunch menus, and more. - Download the SDU46 app via Google Play or the App Store - Districtwide emails and texts about programs, events, and emergencies. - Public events, webinars, and forums. - Our online customer service tool, Let's Talk!
+This tool, located on each school's and the District's homepage, invites parents, students, staff, and community members to submit questions and comments that are routed to the appropriate team members, who will receive automatic notifications and reminders.
+This online tool allows the District to measure the timeliness and satisfaction of our responses from each department and school.